Skip to main content

 6. Apply Early Action/Early Decision.

-William & Mary has two early decision (ED) admissions processes: ED I and ED II.
-Both processes are binding and by applying through them, you’re committed to attending William & Mary if accepted.
+William & Mary has two Early Decision (ED) admissions processes: ED I and ED II.
+Both processes are binding, and by applying through them, you’re committed to attending William & Mary if accepted.

-Applying early decision can boost your odds of getting accepted at William & Mary—the overall acceptance rate at the college is 37% and the early decision acceptance rate is 46%.
+Applying Early Decision can boost your odds of getting accepted at William & Mary—the overall acceptance rate at the college is 37%, and the early decision acceptance rate is 49%.
 It’s important to note that (ED) isn’t for everyone.
 Because of its binding nature, it’s best reserved for applicants whose clear first choice is William & Mary.
-Also, since applying ED doesn’t allow you to compare financial aid packages from other schools, it’s best suited to students who can afford to attend the institution, no matter what their financial aid package ends up being.

 How to Apply to William & Mary